Meetings are an expensive use of resources. Use Richard Arnott’s top tips to make your meetings more effective

 This can be you or can be rotated amongst the attendees if the meeting is a regular event.
 The role of the timekeeper is to advise the person speaking and the Chairperson that the time allocated to the subject is getting close or is going to be exceeded.
 Ultimately it is the Chairperson who decides.

-6. Membership restricted to those affected by the issues being discussed:
+6. Membership is restricted to those affected by the issues being discussed

 If you are responsible for the information required for the meeting then make sure it is available in a format that can be ready to use.
 Do not expect people to print reams of attachments.
 If this is required then say that you will print.